Categories

 10 Practices for Risk Mitigation in Cyber Security

-With cyberattacks becoming more common and dangerous, even well-protected companies are not immune to cybercrimes anymore.
+With cyber attack becoming more common and dangerous, even well-protected companies are not immune to cybercrimes anymore.
 Cybercriminals are equipped with “clever tricks” to outwit your security systems.

 Cybercrime has become a major problem worldwide, especially in the USA.

-In 2022, there were 1,802 incidents of data compromise, affecting approximately 422 million individuals.
+Ransomware attacks hit more than seven out of 10 US firms in 2023, based on data from the previous year.
+The nation ranked third globally for the percentage of businesses reporting a loss of sensitive data.
+Meanwhile, 2022 saw 1,802 incidents of data compromise, impacting nearly 422 million individuals.
 The United States is among the countries with a high density of data breaches, with almost 150 incidents per thousand residents in the third quarter of 2023.

 Given the rise in cyberattacks, companies need to adopt effective risk mitigation practices to protect sensitive information, avoid financial losses, and maintain trust.
 Below, we will explore key best practices to enhance cybersecurity and mitigate risks.